sorenandersen/ross/docs/use-cases.md

 ## Create user

-**NOTE: Work in progress**

 New users sign up directly via Cognito API calls (or the hosted web UI).
 The [Post Confirmation Lambda Trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-post-confirmation.html), ensures a business event is raised to EventBridge, which kicks of further processing steps: Persisting the user to DynamoDB and sending a welcome email.

 ![](./img/use-case-create-user.png)

 First draft; kept here as a reference to discuss how to go about setting the users region.
 Maybe by a _"Click here to finish setting up your user profile"_ link in the welcome email?

+**NOTE: Work in progress**

 ![](./img/use-case-create-user-wip.png)

 ## Create seating

 Logged-in customers can create new seatings with a paticular restaurant.
-When persisted, the user will receive an email acknowledgement and all StaffUsers at the restaurant will be notififed via email.
+When persisted, the Customer will receive an email acknowledgement and all StaffUsers at the restaurant will be notififed via email.

 ![](./img/use-case-create-seating.png)